howlomogo/games-gql/README.md

-Simple GraphQL project with local mongo database, React, Apollo.
+Simple GraphQL project with local mongo database, React, Apollo (NOT react hooks version).

 Games database
 User can search for games in database with various filters